A Guide to the Ernest J. Gaines Center

 - Throughout Gaines's works, he presents readers with strong female characters.
 Looking at Of Love and Dust, does he present the reader with any female characters that could possibly compare with say Madame Bayonne, Tante Lou, or even Miss Jane?
 If so, what makes them similar?
 If not, what can they not compare?

-- When Marcus comes to speak with Marshall Hebert, Bishop tells James that Marcus stuck his foot in the door after Bishop told him to leave.
+- When Marcus comes to speak with Marshall Hebert, Bishop tells Jim that Marcus stuck his foot in the door after Bishop told him to leave.
 Bishop says, "The house his great-grandparents built.
 The house slavery built.
 He pushed his foot in that door" (215).
-Bishop wants James to know that someone who would do that would do anything.
+Bishop wants Jim to know that someone who would do that would do anything.
 Why is the phrase "the house slavery built" important?
 In that section, it is repeated three times in two pages.

 - We've all heard the old adage "You can't judge a book by its cover."
 However, we routinely do that when it comes to books, music albums, movies, and other things.
 To the bottom, you will notice different covers for various editions of Of Love and Dust.
 The first two are French and the bottom two are American.
 Take a minute to look at the covers.
 When done, discuss whether or not the covers are true representations of the narrative.
 For a project, find various covers or poster for a book, album, or movie and explore the information they relate to the audience and whether or not they represent the actual book, movie, or album accurately.
 Then, design your own cover or poster.

-- Since Gaines uses first person of view in the novel, we do not see certain scenes that occur, say between Louise and Marcus.
-Based off of what you know from James's accounts of incidents, rewrite a scene that James does not see either in first person point of view through the eyes of another character or in third person limited or omniscient.
+- Since Gaines uses the first person of view in the novel, we do not see certain scenes that occur, say between Louise and Marcus.
+Based off of what you know from Jim's accounts of incidents, rewrite a scene that Jim does not see either in first person point of view through the eyes of another character or in third person limited or omniscient.
 Think about the fight between Marcus and Bonbon at the end of the novel, the scenes with Marcus and Louise in Louise's bedroom, the scene with Bonbon and Pauline in Baton Rouge, or about Marcus's fight at the bar.
 These are only a few of the scenes that could be used for this activity.